 What is Logistics Management?

-Generally, when a question is asked from a youngster about his career plan, his/her instant answer is maybe a doctor or an engineer, and further still police, teacher, psychologist etc but can he ever imagine a “Career in Logistics Management”.
-It is strange, we are confined with few choices, but do we know there are many career opportunities and one of them is Career in Logistics Management.
-It is a highly demanding field with paradoxically many capable brains does not want to acquaint themselves with but this career is very well here, recognized and with great potentialities of growth.
+Generally, when a youngster asks a question about his career plan, his/her instant answer is maybe a doctor or an engineer, police, teacher, psychologist, etc., but can he ever imagine a “Career in Logistics Management”?
+Strangely, we are confined to few choices, but do we know there are many career opportunities, including a Career in Logistics Management?
+It is a highly demanding field with paradoxically many capable brains that do not want to acquaint themselves with it.
+Still, this career is well here, recognized, and has excellent growth potential.

-Logistic manager’s work at the heart of the organizations as they are the ones who ensure manufacturers are getting requisite raw materials and the finished goods and services are reaching the end consumers or any other desired destination.
-Logistics managers steer the company towards its growth.
+Logistic managers work at the heart of the organizations as they are the ones who ensure manufacturers are getting requisite raw materials and the finished goods and services are reaching the end consumers or any other desired destination.
+Logistics managers steer the company toward its growth.
 Logistics Manager is required in every business, whether big or small.
-A small businessman would have one logistic manager but big organization have separate Logistics management and Supply Chain department.
+A small business person would have one logistic manager, but big organizations have separate Logistics Management and Supply Chain department.

-Many start their career in Logistics management from the entry level and work their level up acquiring more responsibilities and higher salaries.
-Manufacturing sector employs the largest number of logisticians we can say around 40 percent of them, and can acquire different job titles, with some of them are:
+Many start their career in Logistics Management at the entry level and work their level up, acquiring more responsibilities and higher salaries.
+The manufacturing sector employs the most significant number of logisticians, we can say around 40 percent of them and can achieve different job titles, with some of them are:

 - Logistics Analyst

 - Logistics Engineer

 - Purchasing Manager

 Here I would focus on how to build a career in Logistics Management

 What Does A Logistics Manager Do?